executablebooks/mdformat/CONTRIBUTING.md

 Welcome to the `mdformat` repository!
 We're excited you're here and want to contribute. ✨

+Please discuss new features in an issue before submitting a PR to make sure that the feature is wanted and will be merged.
+Note that mdformat is an opinionated tool that attempts to keep formatting style changing configuration to its minimum.
+New configuration will only be added for a very good reason and use case.

 Below are the basic development steps, and for further information also see the [EPB organisation guidelines](https://github.com/executablebooks/.github/blob/master/CONTRIBUTING.md).

 1. Fork and clone the repository.